Theres7/emergency-request-system/README.md

 # Emergency Request System

-A full-stack application for managing emergency requests efficiently.
-This project combines a robust backend API with a modern, responsive frontend interface.
+A Java Spring Boot - React JS full-stack application for managing emergency requests efficiently.
+It displays the list of all the emergency requests by priorty of the rquests - higher priority requests will be on the top.
+The priority score is calculated based on the type of emergency, urgency level and number of people affected.
+User can register request by adding necessary details on the form.

 ## Table of Contents
 - [Overview](#project-overview)